altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 "FL__F::And it was that much, that was probably the best way forward" "G::What do you mean?"
 "M::So it could have killed me."
-~She said it to herself, Kent could hear, but flanagan went on~ "FL__F::Well, it's not accumulating that much Algera to do anything good.
+~She said it to herself, Kent could hear, but Flanagan went on~ "FL__F::Well, it's not accumulating that much Algera to do anything good.
 Dispersing it means it will be harder to recollect."
 "A::No, assholes will just funnel it to themselves.